(POSTCARD DEPARTMENT OF JUDNICK.COM)

 EAST SAINT LOUIS, COLUMBIA & WATERLOO RAILWAY.
 "FIRST CAR DEC.
-20, 1912" with a crowd of people posed nearby the Waterloo-bound interurban car, well composed with good contrast, oxidation consistent with age, light toning on back, good edges.
+20, 1912" with a crowd of people posed nearby the Waterloo-bound interurban car, well composed with good contrast, oxidation consistent with age, good edges.
 Connected its namesake Illinois cities from 1912 to 1932.
 Seldom seen & seldom offered!
-SOLD RECENTLY r(e)i(e)
+Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 r(e)i(e)

 EGYPTIAN GOVERNMENT RAILWAYS.
 "The Khedive's Special. / Egyptian Government Railways" showing the engine & carriage built by R. Stephenson and Sons in 1862 so that the Khedive of Egypt could move his court between the summer palace of Montaza and Alexandria.
 The railroad itself, begun in 1852 was the first railway on the African continent.
 Tuck postcard 9274, unused, with trivial toning on the back, & a bit of wear at the upper left front corner.
 Marvelous! $40.00 ert